CESNET/Nemea/README.md

 * TRAP library parameters - parameters common for all modules using libtrap

-#### Interface specifier

-Format of the specifier with examples is explained in detail [here](https://github.com/CESNET/Nemea-Framework/blob/master/libtrap/README.ifcspec.md).

 ### Develop the module

-Now just modify the algorithm in the main loop and job is done :-)
+Now just modify the algorithm in the main loop and the job is done :-)

 ## Add new module to running configuration

-This section is for those who has already deployed the system ([see this section](#deploy-nemea)) and wants to add their module to the running configuration.
+This section is for those who has already deployed the system ([Deploy NEMEA](#deploy-nemea) section) and wants to add their module to the running configuration.
 It can be done in 3 steps:

 1. Create a *.sup* config file for your module.
 You can use [this](https://github.com/CESNET/Nemea-Supervisor/blob/master/configs/template.sup#L10) empty template and fill it according to [this](https://github.com/CESNET/Nemea-Supervisor/blob/master/configs/detectors/dnstunnel_detection.sup) example ([example with comments](https://github.com/CESNET/Nemea-Supervisor/blob/master/configs/config_example.xml#L19)).
 2. Add the new *.sup* file to directory included in the Supervisor configuration file.
-If you have used recommended parameters of the `configure` script during the installation, both the configuraion file and the directories should be located in `/etc/nemea`, otherwise check the paths in the configuration file the Supervisor is running with.
+If you have used recommended parameters of the `configure` script during the installation, both the configuration file and the directories should be located in `/etc/nemea`, otherwise check the paths in the configuration file the Supervisor is running with.
 Than copy the file to one of the directories you want e.g. `cp ./your_module.sup /etc/nemea/others`.
 3. Connect to Supervisor using `supcli` command and select option 6 *reload configuration*.
 New module should be added and if the enabled flag is set to *true*, it should be also running.

-For detailed information about Supervisor configuration see [this](https://github.com/CESNET/Nemea-Supervisor#configuration).
+For detailed information about Supervisor configuration see its [README](https://github.com/CESNET/Nemea-Supervisor#configuration).

 NEMEA Related Publications
 ==========================

+* Tomas Cejka, Marek Svepes.
+[Analysis of Vertical Scans Discovered by Naive Detection](http://dx.doi.org/10.1007/978-3-319-39814-3_19).
+Management and Security in the Age of Hyperconnectivity: 10th IFIP WG 6.6 International Conference on Autonomous Infrastructure, Management, and Security, AIMS 2016.

 * Tomáš Čejka, Radoslav Bodó, Hana Kubátová: Nemea: Searching for Botnet Footprints.
 In: Proceedings of the 3rd Prague Embedded Systems Workshop (PESW), Prague, CZ, 2015.